By guest author Samantha Parker

 - Homeschooling has given me the opportunity to observe my parents firsthand and see how marriage is lived out in day-to-day life.
 We don’t always get an accurate picture from books and movies!

 Are you are discouraged today, wondering if homeschooling is worth the effort?
 Let me encourage you — it is worth the effort!
 Our adversary the devil wants us to be discouraged.
 He is “seeking whom he may devour” (1 Peter 5:8-9).

-Take heart, “If God is for us, who can be against us? … We are more than conquerors through Him who loved us” (Rom.
-8:31,37).
+Take heart, “If God is for us, who can be against us? … We are more than conquerors through Him who loved us” (Romans 8:31, 37).

-I salute all you Christian homeschooling parents.
-I firmly believe you are doing one of the best things in the world for your child (see Prov.
-22:6).
+I salute all of you Christian homeschooling parents.
+I firmly believe you are doing one of the best things in the world for your child (see Proverbs 22:6).
 We need to raise up the next generation to stand firm for Christ in the face of a world that hates Him.
-Let us live for Christ’s approval alone longing to one day hear Him say, “‘Well done, good and faithful servant’” (Matt.
-25:21).
+Let us live for Christ’s approval alone, longing to one day hear Him say, “‘Well done, good and faithful servant’” (Matthew 25:21).